Sensor Integration

 - Verify wristband is assigned to patient

-- Ensure staff phone has Bluetooth enabled
+- Ensure staff handheld has Bluetooth enabled

 Proximity not verifying: